dansaru93/IBM_DataScience_capstone/README.md

 # IBM Data Science capstone course

-In this project, I apply data science skills for a (fictitious) private space launch company: Space Y.
+In this project, I apply data science skills for a private space launch company.

 As a starting point of almost all data science projects, I collect data, as much and relevant as possible.
 After collect the raw data, I will improve the data quality by performing data wrangling.